openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

 <http://www.3playmedia.com>`_. `YouTube <http://www.youtube.com/>`_ also
 provides captioning services.

-.. note:: If the name of your transcript file includes special characters, such
-          as ç, å, or ó, the upload option results in an error.
-Before you upload the transcript, change the file name to remove the special characters.

 When you upload an .srt file, a .txt file is created automatically.
 You can allow learners to download these transcript files.
 If you allow your learners to download transcripts, the video player includes a **Download transcript**